cap-js/docs/java/change-tracking.md

 ## Diff API

-`CdsDiffProcessor` similar to existing [DataProcessor API](/java/cds-data#cds-data-processor) lets you compare two images of the data and observe the differences between them.

-The Diff API is intended for deeply structured documents e.g. entities with an associations targeting other entities or collections of such documents.
-Diff API compares the states of the data and uses visitors that can react on them.
+The `CdsDiffProcessor` traverses the entity or a collection of entities and emits the changes to one or more visitors that can react on them.
-Visitors receive calls when the value of the element is changed or something is added or removed from the entity on each level of the document structure including elements of compositions and associations.
-Visitors can have filters that can be used to specify the subset of the entity's structure in which each particular visitor interested in.

-You create an instance of the Diff API using the `create` method:
+You create an instance of the `CdsDiffProcessor` using the `create` method:

 ```java
 CdsDiffProcessor diff = CdsDiffProcessor.create();
 ```

-You fetch two images of the data as maps, typed access interfaces or the results of the statements like and run the comparison using the `process` method.
+You run the comparison by calling the `process()` method.

-The images that you wish to compare must have the data of the same type and in the same shape.
-Following rules apply:

-- the entities in the images must always include primary keys.
-- the data must follow [structured data representation](/java/cds-data#structured-data).
-Associations must be represented by the same data structure in both images.
-Item names must match the elements defined in the type.

-For example:

 ```java
 List<Map<String, Object>> newImage;